What documentary evidence and physical evidence proves the existence of the Operation Reinhard death camps?

 The facts are:

-Why there are so few documents available on Operation Reinhard.
+Why are there so few documents available on Operation Reinhard?

 Nevertheless, some documents escaped destruction.

-The facts about the documentation and physical evidence on Operation Reinhard.
+Documentation and physical evidence on Operation Reinhard:

-The physical and documentary evidence for the existence of Treblinka, Belzec and Sobibor includes:
+The physical and documentary evidence for the existence of Treblinka, Belzec, and Sobibor includes:

 - Photographs taken by Kurt Franz, the last commandant of Treblinka, which show the gas chamber buildings, excavators, and mass graves.
 There are also photographs from Belzec while it was operational, although they do not show the death camp area.